Best energy ETFs to buy in 2022

 Where to buy the best energy ETFs

 Purchasing an ETF can be done in exactly the same way one would purchase a stock.
 Simply sign up to an online stockbroker, deposit funds, and start investing.
-To help you choose a platform, we have listed some of the best options below along with a quick explanation of why they are such strong candidates.
+To help you choose the best ETF platforms, we have listed some of the best options below along with a quick explanation of why they are such strong candidates.

 What is an energy ETF?